-£000 At 1st August 2020 Additional grants Release to Income and Expenditure Account At 31st July 2021 23,343 1,020 (800) 23,563 Disclosed as follows; Amount falling due within one year Amount falling due after one year 808 22,755 23,563 Source of Deferred Capital Grant Sourced from SFC ERDF Grant Total 19,364 4,199 23,563 Note 1 690 Note 3 110
+£000 At 1st August 2021 Additional grants 23,563 872 Release to Income and Expenditure Account At 31st July 2022 (776) 23,659 Disclosed as follows; Amount falling due within one year Amount falling due after one year 759 22,900 23,659 Source of Deferred Capital Grant Sourced from SFC ERDF Grant Total 19,558 4,101 23,659 Analysis of Release Funded via SFC Grants & capital contributions Funded via ERDF Grants Note 1 Note 3 677 99 776 amortised at the same rate as the depreciation rate which is being applied to the relevant assets.
+Monies received from the European Union (EU) in the form of European Regional Development Fund grants have been treated similarly.

 Capital funding received from SFC which is used to purchase capital assets is recorded as Government Capital Grants.
-Grants are then amortised at the same rate as the depreciation rate which is being applied to the relevant assets.
-Monies received from the European Union (EU) in the form of European Regional Development Fund grants have been treated similarly.
+Grants are then